top of page

 Who are we? - Poco a Poco San Pedro

-"Poco a Poco San Pedro" is a small group of volunteer, ex-pat, (mostly) retirees, living around the area of Ajijic, in Jalisco.
-In late 2016, when we first visited San Pedro Itzicán and Mezcala, that these areas really needed help and we started as a group in 2017.
 We saw the work that Anita Torres was trying to do, but she needed support, encouragement, and more resources.
 Seeing the extreme poverty in the area, lack of education, the many children surviving alone, drew us to help Anita, as she had become the organizer and trusted community spokesperson.
 Anita was the one who guided and encouraged youth to volunteer in their community, to stay in school and aim higher!
-She involved the parents and community to help their re-find their pride.
+She involves the parents and community to help them find their pride.

-We are a small committee comprising Doris Wakeman, Francisco Nava, Laura Michael and Kari Higgins.
-Anita Torres is also of course part of our team.
-We pay for our own expenses for gas, etc. to drive out to the villages and provide the office administration and accounting support.
-We pick up donated items and take them out to Anita to distribute.
+The Founding members of Poco a Poco San Pedro Itzican A.C. are Doris Wakeman, Francisco Nava and Kari Higgins, together with Anita Torres.
+Anita lives in San Pedro.
+We pay for our own expenses for gas, etc., to drive out to the villages and provide much of the office administration and accounting support.
+We collect and take donated items out to Anita to distribute.
 We do our best to run the website, Facebook and spend time grant writing.
-We try to connect with other organizations so that they can also help.
+We try to connect with other organizations and individuals so that they can also help.
 We enjoy and encourage working with other organizations so it's not "just us".

 In 2017 we started many projects aimed at helping the local youth and adults gain skills, give them ideas on how to have careers and be able to support themselves.
 We encourage and fund education, teach growing food, distribute donated clothing and other items, provide medical assistance, and encourage other organizations to come to help people in these marginalized areas.